eugene-manuilov/react-gettext/README.md

 ## Contribute

-What to help or have a suggestion?
+Want to help or have a suggestion?
 Open a [new ticket](https://github.com/eugene-manuilov/react-gettext/issues/new) and we can discuss it or submit pull request.
 Please, make sure you run `npm test` before submitting a pull request.

 ## License